georgyangelov/scratch-www/README.md

 | `GTM_ENV_AUTH`  | `''`                               | Google Tag Manager env and auth info           |
 | `NODE_ENV`      | `null`                             | If not `production`, app acts like development |
 | `PORT`          | `8333`                             | Port for devserver (http://localhost:XXXX)     |

+Alternatively, you can set the variables at the beginning of the command, before `npm start`.

 *NOTE: Because by default `API_HOST=https://api.scratch.mit.edu`, please be aware that, by default, you will be seeing and interacting with real data on the Scratch website.*